AdobeDocs/experience-manager-learn.en/help/forms/ic-print-channel-tutorial/partten.md

 ---

-# Generating Print Channel Documents Using Watched Folder {#generating-print-channel-documents-using-watched-folder}
+# Generating Print Channel Documents Using Watched Folder

 In this part, we will generate print channel documents using the watched folder mechanism.